 Soil groups of the Brown Soils order:

-Allophanic Brown Soils - thin horizon with soil properties dominated by Allophanic material
+Allophanic Brown Soils - thin horizon with soil properties dominated by Allophanic

 Sandy Brown Soils - dominated by sand or loamy sand to depth